solnic/virtus/README.markdown

-This is a partial extraction of the DataMapper [Property API](http://rubydoc.info/github/datamapper/dm-core/master/DataMapper/Property) with various modifications.
-My goal is to provide a common API to define attributes on a model along with (auto-)validations so all ORMs/ODMs could use it instead of reinventing the wheel all over again.
-It would be also suitable for any other usecase where you need to extend your ruby objects with various attributes that require typecasting and/or validations.
+This is a partial extraction of the DataMapper [Property API](http://rubydoc.info/github/datamapper/dm-core/master/DataMapper/Property) with various modifications and improvements.
+The goal is to provide a common API for defining attributes on a model so all ORMs/ODMs could use it instead of reinventing the wheel all over again.
+It is also suitable for any other usecase where you need to extend your ruby objects with attributes that require typecasting.

 ## Installation